Security

 Data residency

-All data is stored in PostgreSQL managed by the CloudNativePG operator on bare Kubernetes.
-No cloud-specific services are used (cloud-agnostic constraint).
+Your data is stored in a managed cloud database hosted by Arcanon.
 Data residency configuration is planned for a future enterprise release.